michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 <br>

-## Comparison to a less engineered dataset
+## Comparison to a less engineered dataset (THINKING OF PUTTING THE ACTUAL SCORES HERE IN THE APPENDIX)

 In both setups, the results weren't striking outside the Central Business District but these are relatively low crime areas to begin with (2.43 property crimes per day segment on average).
 The results were far better in the high crime Central Business District (10.59 property crimes per day segment on average), which supports the validity of the model.